Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 .Vasilenko V.Kh., Grebnev A.L.
 Diseases of the stomach and duodenum. - M.: Medicine, 2003. - 326 p.

 .Vasilenko V.Kh., Grebenev A.L., Sheptulin A.A.
-Ulcer disease. - M.: Medicine, 2000. - 294 p.
+Peptic ulcer disease. - M.: Medicine, 2000. - 294 p.

 .Virsaladze K.S.
-Epidemiology of peptic ulcer of the stomach and duodenum // Clinical Medicine, 2000. - No. 10. - P. 33-35.
+Epidemiology of gastric and duodenal ulcers // Clinical Medicine, 2000.- No. 10. - P. 33-35.

 .Gaichenko P.I.
-Treatment of stomach ulcers. - Dushanbe: 2000. - 193 p.
+Treatment of gastric ulcers. - Dushanbe: 2000. - 193 p.

 10.Degtyareva I.I., Kharchenko N.V.
-Ulcer disease. - K .: Healthy I, 2001. - 395 p.
+Peptic ulcer disease. - K.: Healthy I, 2001. - 395 p.

 11.Epifanov V.A.
-Therapeutic Physical Culture and massage. - M.: Academy, 2004.- 389 p.
+Medical Physical Culture and massage. - M.: Academy, 2004.- 389 p.

-.Ivanchenko V.A. natural medicine. - M.: Project, 2004. - 384 p.
+.Ivanchenko V.A.
+Natural medicine. - M.: Project, 2004. - 384 p.

 .Kaurov, A.F.
-Some materials on the epidemiology of peptic ulcer. - Irkutsk, 2001. - 295 p.
+Some materials on the epidemiology of peptic ulcer disease. - Irkutsk, 2001. - 295 p.

 .Kokurkin G.V.
-Reflexology of peptic ulcer of the stomach and duodenum. - Cheboksary, 2000. - 132 p.
+Reflexology for peptic ulcers of the stomach and duodenum. - Cheboksary, 2000. - 132 p.

 .Komarov F.I.
-Treatment of peptic ulcer.- M.: Ter. archive, 1978. - No. 18. - S. 138 - 143.
+Treatment of peptic ulcer. - M.: Ter. archive, 1978.- No. 18. - P. 138 - 143.

 .Leporsky A.A.
-Therapeutic exercise for diseases of the digestive system. - M.: Progress, 2003. - 234 p.
+Therapeutic exercise for digestive diseases. - M.: Progress, 2003. - 234 p.

-.Physiotherapy exercises in the system of medical rehabilitation / Ed.
+.Therapeutic exercise in the system of medical rehabilitation / Ed.
 A.F.
 Kaptelina, I.P.
 Lebedeva.- M.: Medicine, 1995. - 196 p.

 .Therapeutic exercise and medical supervision/ Ed.
 IN AND.
 Ilyinich. - M.: Academy, 2003. - 284 p.

-.Physiotherapy exercises and medical control / Ed.
+.Therapeutic exercise and medical supervision / Ed.
 V.A.
 Epifanova, G.A.
 Apanasenko. - M.: Medicine, 2004. - 277 p.

 .Loginov A.S.
-Identification of a risk group and a new level of disease prevention \\ Active issues of gastroenterology, 1997.- No. 10. - P. 122-128.
+Identification of risk groups and a new level of disease prevention \\ Active issues of gastroenterology, 1997.- No. 10. - P. 122-128.

 .Loginov A.S.
-Questions of practical gastroenterology. - Tallinn.
+Issues of practical gastroenterology. - Tallinn.
 1997.- 93 p.

 .Lebedeva R.P.
-Genetic factors and some clinical aspects of peptic ulcer \\ Topical issues of gastroenterology, 2002.- No. 9. - P. 35-37.
+Genetic factors and some clinical aspects of peptic ulcer \\ Current issues of gastroenterology, 2002.- No. 9. - P. 35-37.

 .Lebedeva, R.P.
-Treatment of peptic ulcer \\ Topical issues of gastroenterology, 2002.- No. 3. - S. 39-41
+Treatment of peptic ulcer \\ Current issues of gastroenterology, 2002.- No. 3. - P. 39-41

 .Lapina T.L.
 Erosive and ulcerative lesions of the stomach \\ Russian Medical Journal, 2001 - No. 13. - pp. 15-21